-AWARNINGDo not carry your crossbow while climbing up or down a tree because you could lose your balance or the crossbow could catch on the tree/stand and cause you to fall.
-Attach your unloaded crossbow to a bow retrieval rope with the butt stock pointing up.
+Do not carry your crossbow while climbing up or down a tree because you could lose your balance or the crossbow could catch on the tree/stand and cause you to fall.
+Attach your unloaded crossbow to a bow retrieval rope with the butt end of the stock pointing up.